microsoft/machine-learning-for-programming-samples/README.md

    To do this, use the class `Vocabulary` from `dpu_utils.mlutils.vocabulary`.
-   `Vocabulary.create_vocabulary(...)` should be used to create it, and the result should be stored as `self.metadata['token_vocab']`.
+   `Vocabulary.create_vocabulary(...)` should be used to create it, and the result should be stored as `self.metadata['token_vocab']` (this will be used in the scaffolding for step 5).

+   **Note**: It is common practice to normalise capitalization of tokens
+    (as the embedding of `foo` and `Foo` should be similar).
+Make sure that `load_data_file` transform all tokens to lower (or upper) case.

    You can test this step as follows:
    ```
    $ python test_step2.py r252-corpus-features/org/apache/lucene/analysis/miscellaneous/
    Loaded metadata for model:
-              token_vocab: {'%PAD%': 0, '%UNK%': 1, 'LPAREN': 2, 'RPAREN': 3, 'SEMI': 4
+              token_vocab: {'%PAD%': 0, '%UNK%': 1, 'lparen': 2, 'rparen': 3, 'semi': 4
    ```

 3. `Model.load_data_from_raw_sample_sequences` has to be completed to turn sequences of tokens into tensorised data.

-   For each passed sequuence of tokens, it should generate samples of some maximal length (e.g., 50), which are represented as int32 tensors (with each token represented by its corresponding vocabulary index).
+   For each passed sequence of tokens, it should generate samples of some maximal length (e.g., 50), which are represented as int32 tensors (with each token represented by its corresponding vocabulary index).